Goumies/myConstantLearning/Back/Javascript/Building Server-side Rendered React Apps for Beginners/README.md

     Intent (processed on the Model)
         User's action that will be applied to the Model which will be updated

+## Extending your SSR App to the real World
+/pages/_documents.js
+    bootstrap recommend using meta tag with a named viewport to the header section of every pages = _documents.js = next dedicated files
+    = only rendered during a SSR render

 ---
 ## React Fundamentals
 ## Components